unixneo/discourse-send-sms-for-review/README.md

-### ✅ `README.md`
+### ✅ `README.md` (v0.8.0)

 # discourse-send-sms-for-review

 A Discourse plugin that sends an SMS via the OpenPhone API when a newly created post is immediately placed into the moderation review queue.

-This plugin is intended for low-traffic sites where urgent moderation review is important and SMS alerts should be rare but actionable.
+Designed for low-traffic sites where urgent moderation needs can justify SMS alerts, but with strict time gating to avoid noise and overnight interruptions.

 ---

-## ✅ What It Actually Does
+## ✅ Features

-- Listens for `:post_created` events from Discourse
+- Listens for `:post_created` events
-- Checks if a `Reviewable` record exists **at the moment the post is created**
+- Checks if the post is immediately associated with a `Reviewable` (e.g., queued post, flagged post)
-- If so, sends an SMS via OpenPhone with the topic title
+- Sends an SMS via OpenPhone with the topic title
-- Logs all decisions and actions with ISO 8601 UTC timestamps
+- Supports local time windows (e.g., only alert between 08:00 and 21:00)
+- Time zone fully configurable using IANA zone names (e.g., `Asia/Bangkok`)
+- All behavior and logging controlled via admin settings
-- Fails silently on all errors (no user interruption)
+- Fails silently and logs clearly

 ---

-## ⚙️ Requirements

-- A working [OpenPhone](https://www.openphone.com) account with SMS-enabled number(s)
-- A local YAML config at `/etc/rails-env/.config.yml` containing your API key and phone numbers
-- That config file must be **mounted** into the container at `/shared/rails-env/.config.yml`

----

-## 🛠️ Installation
+## 📦 Installation

-1. Clone the plugin into your Discourse instance:
+1. Clone into your Discourse container:

 ```bash
 cd /var/discourse
 git clone https://github.com/unixneo/discourse-send-sms-for-review.git plugins/discourse-send-sms-for-review
 ````

-2. Edit `containers/app.yml`:
+2. In `containers/app.yml`:

-Under `hooks.after_code`, add:
+Under `hooks.after_code`:

 ```yaml
 hooks: